JustusAdam/schedule-planner/README.md

 Take an arbitrary list of weighted "lessons" and calculate the most ideal and valid layout for them based on weighing rules.

-Base algorithm seems to work, will add UI soon.
+Base algorithm seems to work, web UI source code can be found [here](https://github.com/JustusAdam/schedule-planner-web) .

+**There's a live site [here](http://justus.science/schedule-planner-web) that uses this software as backend, Try it out!**

 ## Install

 - get the software
     - clone the repository `git clone https://github.com/JustusAdam/schedule-planner`
-    - or find the package on [Hackage](http://hackage.haskell.org/package/schedule-planner-0.1.0.0/candidate)
+    - or find the package on [Hackage](http://hackage.haskell.org/package/schedule-planner)
 - install using cabal `cabal install`

 ## Usage

-You may test it right now just executing the program `./dist/build/schedule-planner/schedule-planner`
+**The live [site](http://justus.science/schedule-planner-web) that uses this software as backend, Try it out!**

+Execute it with `schedule-planner calc JSON_INPUT_FILE`.

 By default it tries to obtain it's input data from `testsuite/test.json`, but you can specify any file as input using command line options.